-A delicious hipster twist on the world famous American Buttermilk Fried Chicken by adding quinoa to the batter for added crunch and a dash of hot sauce for a chilli hit makes this an instant crowd please.
+A delicious hipster twist on the world-famous American Buttermilk Fried Chicken by adding quinoa to the batter for added crunch and a dash of hot sauce for a chilli hit makes this an instant crowd pleaser.
 Serve heaped on tangy coleslaw in raw cabbage leaves bowl at your next party or game night!

 It is hard to believe that I have been cooking for almost three decades – almost.
 Over the years I have accumulated my share of cooking battle scars, mostly on my hands and forearms.
 The occurrence of minor splatter burns was more frequent when I first started cooking along with the odd cut from a freshly sharpened knife.
 With practice and experience, the splatters receded and the angry welts from burns faded away.
 The knife cuts are still frequent once in a few months.

 It was then to my surprise and frustration a few weeks ago that I managed to burn myself with an oil splatter while I carefully slid some chopped onion in a frying pan.
 The oil splattered onto my face and settled on my upper lip.
 I knew instantly that it was not a good sign that it stung and clung to the soft skin.
 Immediately, I ran some cold water and drizzled it over my upper lip with a glass.
 (One of the worst things you can do when you get a minor splatter burn is to hold an ice pack over it).
 After a couple of glasses, I moved onto a sponge and soaked it in cold water (still from the tap), squeezing it over my burn repeatedly while angling my head.